ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ~~~

 In this case, the RFC5322.From header parameter includes a DNS
 domain that is a parent of the RFC5321.MailFrom domain.
 Thus, the
-identifiers are in relaxed alignment, because they both have the
+identifiers are in relaxed alignment because they both have the
 same Organizational Domain (example.com).

 Example 3: SPF not in alignment: